-Last updated on July 30th, 2023 at 09:09 am
+Last updated on August 15th, 2024 at 08:33 am

-How obesity is linked to mood and anxiety disorders like depression?
+How is obesity linked to mood and anxiety disorders like depression?
 A mental health condition is a mental illness that makes you too anxious to feel calm, even when facing danger.
 People who suffer from these conditions are at an elevated risk of becoming obese.

-According to Nicholas Bakalar from “The New York Times“, when BMI increases, less oxygenated red cells flow to the brain, which could be one reason why overweight people are at greater risk for developing dementia.
+According to Nicholas Bakalar from “The New York Times,” ” When BMI increases, less oxygenated red cells flow to the brain, which could be one reason why overweight people are at greater risk for developing dementia.

 A new study has shown that obese people have lower blood flow to their brains than non-obese people.
 This could be one reason why obesity is linked to an increase in the likelihood of developing Alzheimer’s.